devdumpling/TS-MNT/docs/README.md

 ## Bugs/Gotchas

 - If a function component returns _only_ an empty fragment (e.g. <></>) it will be classified as a utility.
 This is because the empty fragment isn't actually classified as JSX Element.
 Not sure this is relevant for most use-cases, but something to be aware of.
+- Components with the same name overrite each other in the graph (should probably use a combination of name and path as the node key to avoid this)

 ## Goals